Treaty of Amiens: War

 On 17 May 1803, before the official declaration of war and without any warning, the Royal Navy captured all the French and Dutch merchant ships stationed in Britain or sailing around, seizing more than two million pounds of commodities and taking their crews as prisoners.
 In response to that provocation, on 22 May (2 Prairial, year XI), the First Consul ordered the arrest of all British males between the ages of 18 and 60 in France and Italy, trapping many travelling civilians.
 The acts were denounced as illegal by all the major powers.
 Bonaparte claimed in the French press that the British prisoners that he had taken amounted to 10,000, but French documents compiled in Paris a few months later show that the numbers were 1,181.
 It was not until the abdication of Bonaparte in 1814 that the last of the imprisoned British civilians were allowed to return home.

 Addington proved an ineffective prime minister in wartime and was replaced on 10 May 1804 with William Pitt, who formed the Third Coalition.
 Pitt was involved in failed assassination attempts on Bonaparte's life by Cadoudal and Pichegru.

 Napoleon, now Emperor of the French, assembled armies on the coast of France to invade Great Britain, but Austria and Russia, Britain's allies, were preparing to invade France.
 The French armies were christened La Grande Armée and secretly left the coast to march against Austria and Russia before those armies could combine.
 The Grande Armée defeated Austria at Ulm the day before the Battle of Trafalgar, and Napoleon's victory at the Battle of Austerlitz effectively destroyed the Third Coalition.
 In 1806, Britain retook the Cape Colony from the Batavian Republic.
-Napoleon abolished the republic later that year in favour of the Kingdom of Holland, ruled by his brother Louis.
-However, in 1810, the Netherlands officially became a part of France.
+Napoleon abolished the republic later that year in favour of the Kingdom of Holland, ruled by his brother Louis Bonaparte.
+On 9 July 1810, France officially annexed the Netherlands.